anpac20/sales_descriptive_analaysis/index.md

 - For a business operating in an oil-dependent economy, this insight can support pricing and promotional strategies during periods of economic volatility.

-## 6. Demand Profiles: Smooth, Erratic or Lumpy?
-To assess forecastability, I calculate two key metrics:

-ADI (Average Demand Interval): measures how frequently products are sold.

-CV² (Coefficient of Variation squared): measures sales quantity variability.

-Using these, I classify demand into:

-- Smooth
-- Intermittent
-- Erratic
-- Lumpy

-Results:

-- Most product-store combinations are classified as "Lumpy" or "Erratic", meaning their demand is hard to predict.

-- Only ~27% of the combinations are "Smooth" and easy to forecast.

-- This helps teams decide which products can be managed with automated forecasts and which need safety stock or special treatment.

-## 7. Predictive Analysis

 ## 8. Recomendations